Avelino (rapper)

-Achi Avelino (born 4 June 1993), better known mononymously by his stage name Avelino, is a British rapper and singer of Congolese and Angolan descent from Tottenham, London, known for his "unique tone" and "deep wordplay".
+Achi Avelino (born 4 June 1993), better known mononymously by his stage name Avelino, is a British rapper and singer known for his "unique tone" and "deep wordplay".

 Career

 2011–2014: Beginnings

 Originally rapping under the monikers AA (derived from his initials), Avelino first released freestyles on YouTube.
 His debut mixtape, Underdog Music, was released in 2013 through More Music Records.
 The project was credited by GRM Daily's Charlie-Louise Akintilo as being "edgy" and "refreshing".

 2014–2015: Commercial breakthrough and Iconic Ambition

 Avelino rose to prominence in 2014 following the release of his second mixtape, Iconic Ambition, which was featured on DJ Semtex's Mixtape Top 5 on BBC Radio 1Xtra.
 He went on to support Stormzy on tour throughout 2015, having previously collaborated on the mixtape track "No Comment".